guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker stores all its data by default on this location: `/var/lib/docker`
 ###### <span style="color:#98971a">Container</span>

-A Docker container is a runnable instance of an image, it encapsulates everything an application needs to run.
+A Docker container <strong style="color: #b16286">is a runnable instance of an image</strong>, it encapsulates everything an application needs to run.
 It can be created, stopped, started or deleted using the Docker API or the Docker CLI.

-All Docker container are nothing more than a process, looked from the perspective of the operating systems.
+<strong style="color: #b16286">All</strong> Docker container <strong style="color: #d79921">are nothing more than a process</strong>, looked from the perspective of the operating systems.
 When it starts the container automatically gets a random ID and a name created for it by Docker.

 To <strong style="color: #b16286">add a name</strong> to the container: